digital-work-lab/open-source-project/slides/01-topics.md

 ---

-# Finding things in an Open Source project
+# Finding things in an open-source project

 Go to the [CoLRev project repository](https://github.com/CoLRev-Ecosystem/colrev).